-We continue to focus on strengthening our core business through our fiscal 2019 initiatives, which include continued investment in our red carpet program, expanding our global footprint and the continued development and enhancement of compelling distributor training tools and technologies that will help our independent distributors grow their businesses.
-During the three months ended September 30, 2018, we completed our first full fiscal quarter of operations in Taiwan, opened full on the ground business operations in Austria and held large events for our independent distributors in the U.S. and Japan.
-We continue working on refining our mainland China e-commerce business model and remain committed to pursuing growth in each of our markets and operating our business in accordance with our strengthened business practices.
+Globally, we continue to focus on strengthening our core business through our fiscal 2019 initiatives, which include continued investment in our red carpet program, expanding our global footprint, including the roll out of our product lines to international markets, and the continued development and enhancement of compelling distributor training tools and technologies that will help our independent distributors grow their businesses.
+During the nine months ended March 31, 2019, we completed our first three full fiscal quarters of operations in Taiwan, opened full on-the-ground business operations in Austria and Spain, further expanded and updated our product offerings with the introduction of our TrueScience[®] Hair Care System and the updating of the PhysIQ[TM] Smart Weight Management System and held large events for our independent distributors in the U.S. and Japan, including Global Convention that was held during the second quarter of fiscal 2019.
+We continue working on refining our mainland China e-commerce business model and have planned expansion into additional European markets during the fourth quarter of fiscal 2019.